 Spending Scenario: ETB 50,000/month (approx. $400, Ethiopian Professional Abroad)

-ETB 12,000/year (approx. $96) in cashback.
-The real value for Ethiopians is currency preservation: holding stablecoins instead of birr avoids exposure to further depreciation that has already erased significant purchasing power.
+ETB 30,000/year (approx. $240) in BTC cashback with Kolo.
+The real value for Ethiopians is currency preservation: holding stablecoins instead of birr avoids exposure to further depreciation that has already erased 73-76% of purchasing power in six years.

 Local Payment Infrastructure